Fuel Cell Diagnostics

 Fuel cell characterization by various diagnostic methods and understanding of the function and lifetime behavior of fuel cell components for PEFC and HTPEFC's is the vision and the mission of the fuel cell diagnostic activity.
 This encloses the ex-situ characterization, the in-situ performance and durability testing, as well as the numerical modeling of the processes.
 The diagnostic methods comprise impedance spectroscopy, local gas phase analytics, in-situ tomographic characterization, as well as locally resolved electrochemical experiments on various scales.
 Active area of sub cm² single cells up to several 100 cm² stacks for mobile applications can be tested.

-Proton Electrolyte Water Electrolysis (PEWE)
+Polymer Electrolyte Water Electrolysis (PEWE)

 Fast start-up, dynamic operation, high differential pressures and production of high purity hydrogen up to high current densities make PEWE an interesting technology for storage of fluctuating (excess) renewable power.
 The fundamental understanding of kinetic and mass transport process in PEWE is our core interest.
 Porous materials are characterized using X-ray tomographic imaging and electrochemical methods.

 HT-PEFCs are used in residential, combined heat and power applications.
 A crucial parameter for a broader commercialization of HT-PEFCs is to extend their lifetime up to 50’000 h.
 The study of individual degradation parameters is therefore of high importance.
 Both, X-ray tomographic microscopy (ex-situ and operando) as well as electrochemical characterization are used to gain a deeper inside into these phenomena.